Table of Contents

 How Does a HSA Work?

-Before you open a HSA, it's important to understand how they work.
+Before opening a Health Savings Account (HSA), it helps to understand how it operates.
 Many health care providers offer HSAs.
-If yours doesn't have that option, you may be able to open your own account.
-If you qualify and decide to contribute to a HSA, there are maximum yearly limits.
+If yours doesn’t, you can usually open one on your own.
+If you qualify and decide to contribute, keep in mind there are maximum yearly limits:

 When it comes time to put your HSA savings to use, most plans will give you a debit card that's linked to your account to pay for your qualifying medical expenses.